sandropapais/lidar-radar-ukf-vehicle-tracking/README.md

 it's own UKF object generated for it, and will update each indidual one during every time step.

 The red spheres above cars represent the (x,y) lidar detection and the purple lines show the radar measurements with the velocity magnitude along the detected angle.
 The Z axis is not taken into account for tracking, so you are only tracking along the X/Y axis.

+## Results

+px, py, vx, vy output coordinates must have an RMSE <= [0.30, 0.16, 0.95, 0.70] after running for longer than 1 second.
+The simulation collects the position and velocity values that your algorithm outputs and they are compare to the ground truth data.
+Your px, py, vx, and vy RMSE should be less than or equal to the values [0.30, 0.16, 0.95, 0.70] after the simulator has ran for longer than 1 second.
+The simulator will also display if RMSE values surpass the threshold.

+Compare only radar to only lidar to both with plots from python.

 ---